Amphibian: Evolutionary history

 The origins and evolutionary relationships between the three main groups of amphibians is a matter of debate.
 A 2005 molecular phylogeny, based on rDNA analysis, suggests that salamanders and caecilians are more closely related to each other than they are to frogs.
 It also appears that the divergence of the three groups took place in the Paleozoic or early Mesozoic (around 250 million years ago), before the breakup of the supercontinent Pangaea and soon after their divergence from the lobe-finned fish.
 The briefness of this period, and the swiftness with which radiation took place, would help account for the relative scarcity of primitive amphibian fossils.
 There are large gaps in the fossil record, the discovery of the dissorophoid temnospondyl Gerobatrachus from the Early Permian in Texas in 2008 provided a missing link with many of the characteristics of modern frogs.
 Molecular analysis suggests that the frog–salamander divergence took place considerably earlier than the palaeontological evidence indicates.
-One study suggested suggested that the last common ancestor of all modern amphibians lived about 315 million years ago, and that stereospondyl temnospondyls are the closest relatives to the caecilians.
+One study suggested that the last common ancestor of all modern amphibians lived about 315 million years ago, and that stereospondyl temnospondyls are the closest relatives to the caecilians.
 However, most studies support a single monophyletic origin of all modern amphibians within the dissorophoid temnospondyls.

 As they evolved from lunged fish, amphibians had to make certain adaptations for living on land, including the need to develop new means of locomotion.
 In the water, the sideways thrusts of their tails had propelled them forward, but on land, quite different mechanisms were required.
 Their vertebral columns, limbs, limb girdles and musculature needed to be strong enough to raise them off the ground for locomotion and feeding.
 Terrestrial adults discarded their lateral line systems and adapted their sensory systems to receive stimuli via the medium of the air.
 They needed to develop new methods to regulate their body heat to cope with fluctuations in ambient temperature.
 They developed behaviours suitable for reproduction in a terrestrial environment.
 Their skins were exposed to harmful ultraviolet rays that had previously been absorbed by the water.
 The skin changed to become more protective and prevent excessive water loss.